 The goal of the International shore connection is to keep a standby hose attachment to get a connection from shore or from other ships for onboard firefighting, in case there is a total failure of pumps onboard.
 While using the International shore connection, the sea water is supplied at a pre-decided pressure and is connected to the ship’s fire main.

 T-ISS is one of the leading players in the Marine Industry.
-We are specialized in safety on board of vessels.
+We are specialized in safety on board vessels.
 Want to know more about the products or services we offer?
-Check out the new 2021-2022 catalogus here.
+Check out the new 2023-2024 catalog here.

 You may also be interested in our article: Man Overboard.

-If you have any question regarding our Fire Fighting products, please feel free to contact us.
+If you have any questions regarding our Fire Fighting products, please feel free to contact us.